Just like people, cows need a complete and balanced diet.

 One of the ways we manage our grass is through “rotational grazing”.
-This is an agriculture-term that means we move cows from one field to the next so that they’re always getting the best grass AND so that the grass has a chance to rest and grow.
+This is an agriculture-term that means we move cows from one field to the next so that they’re always getting the best grass.
+It also gives the grass and field a chance to rest and grow.

-We have several large pastures, and we rotate cows to those pastures every three to four weeks so that they can start eating new grass.
+We have several large pastures, and we rotate cows to those pastures every three to four weeks so they get new grass.
 This extends the life of grass because cows eat it at just the right height (more on the height later).